zextras/tech-doc/source/_includes/_adminpanel/le-renew.rst

 Automatic renewal
 -----------------

-.. hint:: Commands for the manual renew must be issued as the ``root`` user.
+.. hint:: Commands for the automatic renewal must be issued as the ``root`` user.

 In order to automatically renew the Let's Encrypt certificate,